• Skip to main content

 Jump to Recipe

-This Italian herb quick bread comes together in a snap with only one bowl, one spoon, and no kneading required.
+This Italian Herb Quick Bread comes together in a snap with only one bowl, one spoon, and no kneading required.
 It's fast, easy, and super delicious!

 A vertical photo collage of Italian herb quick break with Parmesan cheese and butter along with a title text overlay graphic

 Did you know you can have this fresh, hot, homemade no-yeast bread on the dinner table in under an hour, and with only about 5 minutes of that time spent mixing the batter?
+This savory Italian quick bread recipe is seriously delicious.
+It will be a sure-fire hit with your family and friends!

 Subscribe to my Kudos Kitchen channel on YouTube.
-See you there!!
+IT'S FREE!!
+Thanks, and I can't wait to see you there!!

 A vertical closeup photo of a sliced loaf of savory quick bread with melted butter.